Bryce McClendon

 Voice Teacher

 Bryce's students have performed with prestigious companies and orchestras worldwide.
-This rapidly growing list includes Festival d'Aix-en-Provence, Glyndebourne Opera, Chateau de Versailles, Opéra national de Montpellier, American Bach Soloists, Boston Baroque, Boston Lyric Opera, Bard Music Festival, Michigan Opera Theater, Opera Grand Rapids, the New York Philharmonic, Apollo's Fire, Florida Grand Opera, Philharmonia Baroque Orchestra, Portland Baroque Orchestra, Teatro Nuovo, Wolf Trap Opera, St. Petersburg Opera, Sarasota Opera, Chicago Lyric Opera, the Royal Opera House in Covent Garden, Tanglewood Music Festival, BANFF Summer Arts Festival, Danish National Opera, the Netherlands Philharmonic Orchestra, and Washington National Opera.
-Her students have received honors from the Metropolitan Opera Laffont Competition, the Handel Aria Competition, the Gerda Lissner Vocal Competition, the Camille Coloratura Competition, the Oratorio Society of New York, and others.
+This rapidly growing list includes Festival d'Aix-en-Provence, Glyndebourne Opera, Chateau de Versailles, Opéra national de Montpellier, American Bach Soloists, Boston Baroque, Boston Lyric Opera, Bard Music Festival, Michigan Opera Theater, Opera Grand Rapids, the New York Philharmonic, Apollo's Fire, L'Arpeggiata, Florida Grand Opera, Philharmonia Baroque Orchestra, Portland Baroque Orchestra, Teatro Nuovo, Wolf Trap Opera, St. Petersburg Opera, Sarasota Opera, Chicago Lyric Opera, the Royal Opera House in Covent Garden, Tanglewood Music Festival, BANFF Summer Arts Festival, Danish National Opera, the Netherlands Philharmonic Orchestra, and Washington National Opera.
+Her students have received honors from the Metropolitan Opera Laffont Competition, the Handel Aria Competition, the Gerda Lissner Vocal Competition, the Froville International Baroque Singing Competition, the Camille Coloratura Competition, the Oratorio Society of New York, and others.
 Bryce is a longtime student of Haus of Shmizzay.

 Performer